rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

   available whenever you (or your database) need them.
 Your team can focus exclusively on the business, while Rackspace helps ensure that your data is always available.
-- **Lower TCO and increased business agility**: Gain economies of scale that yield operational savings compared to DIY.
+- **Lower total cost of ownership (TCO) and increased business agility**: Gain economies of scale that yield operational savings compared to DIY.
 The portfolio of datastores, combined with a depth of expertise at Rackspace, enables you to consume the best-fit technology without massive investment.

 ### Get started in minutes